-- 15.7.1 Subject to the general conditions given in para 15.4 and additional conditions given in para 15.7.3, the following public and semi-public activities shall also be permitted in the residential plots abutting roads of minimum ROW prescribed in 15.7.2, whether or not the road is notified as mixed use street: - (a) Pre-primary school (including nursery / Montessori school, creche.)

-- (b) i.
+- 15.7.1 Subject to the general conditions given in para 15.4 and additional conditions given in para 15.7.3, the following public and semi-public activities shall also be permitted in the residential plots abutting roads of minimum ROW prescribed in 15.7.2, whether or not the road is notified as mixed use street: - (a) Pre-primary school (including nursery / Montessori school, creche.) - (b) i.
 Nursing home - ii.
-Clinic, Dispensary, Pathology lab and Diagnostic center. - (c) Guest house (including lodging houses) irrespective of number of rooms. - (d) Bank - (e) Fitness Centre (including gymnasium, yoga/ meditation centre) - (f) Coaching centres /tuition centres other than those imparting structured courses leading directly to the award of a degree or diploma or conducting classes such as a regular school. - 15.7.2.
-The minimum ROW of a street or stretch of road on which the above-mentioned other activities are permissible is as follows:

-In A & B Colonies\: 18m ROW in regular plotted development;
+Clinic, Dispensary, Pathology lab and Diagnostic center. - [iii.
+Wellness Centers including Day Spas / Weight Loss Centres / Ayurvedic Centres offering Ayurvedic treatment / Salons offering fitness & aesthetic medical services and operating as on 7.2.2007.] - (c) Guest house (including lodging houses) irrespective of number of rooms. - (d) Bank - (e) Fitness Centre (including gymnasium, yoga / meditation centre) [as existed on 7.2.2007] - (f) Coaching centres / tuition centres other than those imparting structured courses leading directly to the award of a degree or diploma or conducting classes such as a regular school. - [(g) Non-profit making Non-Governmental Organizations (NGOs) existing as on 7.2.2007 and registered as such under Section 12A read with Section 12AA(1)(b) of the Income Tax Act, 1961.] - 15.7.2 The minimum ROW of a street or stretch of road on which the above-mentioned other activities are permissible is as follows: - In A & B Colonies\: 18m ROW in regular plotted development;